Table of Contents

 Step 4.
 Type diskutil verifyVolume SSD_ID> hit Return.

 Use SSD identifier if your SSD is startup disk.
 Otherwise, type the SSD identifier as noted previously.
-If no error appears, SSD repair could not help.
-But if your Mac drive is corrupted and it needs to be fixed, then type in diskutil repairVolume SSD_ID and hit Return.
+If no error appears, SSD repair cannot help.
+But if your Mac drive is corrupted and needs to be fixed, type in diskutil repairVolume SSD_ID and hit Return.

 Fix 6.
 Format Unrecognized SSD on Mac

-If you have tried all the fixes above, and still not worked.
+If you have tried all the fixes above and still have not worked.
 There is a last resort you can try, which is to format your SSD.
-But formatting the SSD would erase all data on it, so before formatting, please make sure you have backed up or recovered all useful files.
+But formatting the SSD would erase all data on it, so please ensure you have backed up or recovered all valuable files before formatting.